 The naming, or renaming, of an academic unit is considered a major event in the history of the institution, requiring due consideration, appropriate due diligence, and consultation.

-Under authority granted by Oregon Revised Statutes, Chapter 352, and Section1.6.1 of UO Policy I.01.01 – Retention and Delegation of Authority – The Board of Trustees is the sole authority allowed to name any school, college, department, or research institute in recognition of a gift, an individual or group of individuals (e.g., a family) or an entity external to the university.
+Under authority granted by Oregon Revised Statutes, Chapter 352, and UO Policy I.01.01 – Retention and Delegation of Authority – The Board of Trustees is the sole authority allowed to name any school, college, department, or research institute in recognition of a gift, an individual or group of individuals (e.g., a family) or an entity external to the university.

 The President of the University, or his/her designee, is authorized to name academic units not articulated in the above paragraph in recognition of a gift, an individual or group of individuals (e.g., a family) or an entity external to the university.